Frequently Asked Questions

 Absolutely!
 Which is why we exist.

-By turning a small portion of the surplus food into product lines, our goal is to raise funds to continue cooking for people who rely on non-profits and charities for their meals.
-We donate 1,500 nutritious meals every week.
+By turning a small portion of the surplus food into product lines, our goal is to raise funds to continue cooking for people who rely on non-profits for their meals.
+We donate 1,200-1,500 nutritious meals every week, funding all chef labour hours and supplemental ingredients.

 The short answer: We didn't want to do that much paperwork.